Buscar

 Machine that scans blood flow in the brain, psychologists infer that this measures oxygen levels and therefore which parts of the brain are working

-What are the advantages and disadvantages to the cognitive approach
+Disadvantages to the cognitive approach PEELS

 What is cognitive neuroscience